Annual Contracts

 An annual contract provides schools with guaranteed access to educational psychology assessment, consultation, training, reports, advice and support

-Psychology4Learning are now accepting orders for academic year 2023/24.
+Psychology4Learning are now accepting orders for academic year 2024/25.
 Note that our ability to accept an order depends on your location, and the availability of an educational psychologist within driving distance.

-Educational Psychologist days
+Educational Psychologist Pricing

 Annual contracts run over the academic year.
 Orders are taken during the Summer term, ready for the work to begin in September.
-Any number of days can be purchased and will be delivered over the academic year.
-Contracts are delivered, and priced, in ‘Days’.
-Delivery of annual contracts takes priority over mid year ad hoc work.
-As part of the contract the psychologist will hold a phone planning meeting with the school to discuss their requirements at no extra charge.
+Any number of units can be purchased and will be delivered over the academic year.
+Contracts are delivered, and priced, in ‘units’.
+The price will cover all costs involved in delivering the agreed piece of work i.e. test materials, IT costs, educational psychologist time, administrative time, travel etc. There are usually no extra costs, unless a request is made outside of the normal scope of service (e.g. extra travel time, hire of a third party venue etc).

 Ways to work with your educational psychologist